mgc93/mgc93.github.io/_projects/2_project.md

 To check whether the model mimics the data well, a posterior predictive check was conducted.
 For each subject, the mean posterior estimate was used for each parameter to generate 100 simulations of choices in the experiment using the actual experimental trials.

 We compute choice accuracy for the experiment, as well as choice accuracy for each possible choice set type in the experiment.
 The choice set could be congruent (worse option rising, better option falling), incongruent (worse option falling, better option rising), both falling options, both rising options and same total payoff.
-The model can account for the choice data quite well (Figure 9).
+The model can account for the choice data quite well (Fig. 7).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/project_2_images/project_2_fig_10.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/project_2_images/project_2_fig_8.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Figure 9.
-A.Average accuracy over trials across subjects in data and the simulated data using the mean posterior values of each subject for each parameter and model.
-B. Average accuracy over each block of trials across subjects in the data and the simulated data for each type of choice set separately.
+    igure 7.
+Model parameters and fits.
+A,B Average choice accuracy in the data and in the model simulations using the mean posterior values across trials and subjects.
+A. Experiment level.
+B. Block level for each type of trial.
+Incongruent choice sets: worse option descending, better option ascending, Congruent choice sets: worse option ascending, better option descending.
 </div>

+**Model Results**

+Consistent with the model-free analyses, we found higher learning rates for immediate rewards than for delayed rewards.
+This was true for both studies (Study 1: *M Immediate* = 0*.*27*, M Delayed* = 0*.*14*, t*(86) = 6*.*97*,* 95%*CI* = [0*.*09*,*0*.*16]*, p < .001*; Study 2: *M Immediate* = 0*.*23*, M Delayed* = 0*.*18*, t*(88) = 2*.*75*,* 95%*CI* = [0*.*01*,*0*.*09]*, p* = *.*007).

+**Model comparison**

+According to subject-level WAIC, the model with differential learning provides a better fit for 48% of our subjects while the model with the same learning rate for both types of rewards fit 52% of our subjects better.
+Thus, about half of our subjects were better described by two different learning rates.

 ### 👀 Eye-tracking Results

-Turning to the eye tracking data, subjects were more likely to dwell on the immediate reward when controlling for trial level prediction errors and expected values for immediate and delayed rewards (mixed effects regression with outcome variable difference in proportion of dwell time to immediate minus delayed reward within a trial and as predictors absolute prediction error for immediate and delayed rewards, expected value for immediate and delayed rewards and random intercept at subject level and trial level, the fixed effect for the intercept was 0.095, S.E. = 0.035, 95% CI = \[0.026, 0.163], p = .007).
-However, this effect did not correlate with the behavioral bias across subjects (immediate reward r(72) = -0.097, p = .41, delayed reward r(72) = 0.046, p = .70 for correlation between subject level coefficients for immediate or delayed reward and subject level coefficients for the intercept for dwell time advantage for immediate versus delayed reward).
+In Study 2 we collected eye-tracking data while subjects made their choices.
+We sought to test whether subjects allocated more gaze to the immediate or delayed rewards, and whether the relative fraction of dwell time on the two rewards predicted the learning bias.
+We observed a tendency to dwell longer on the immediate rewards compared to the delayed rewards, but this gaze bias was not correlated with the behavioral bias.
+On the whole, subjects tended to look more at the immediate reward compared to the delayed reward (Fig. 8).
+Using subject-level regressions, we found that 21 out of 75 subjects had a significant gaze bias towards the immediate reward and 14 out of 75 had a significant gaze bias towards the delayed reward.

+Surprisingly, gaze biases did not positively correlate with choice biases.
+This was true both when using the behavioral bias calculated from the regressions (Dwell Proportion: *r*(73) = *−.*09*, p* = *.*425; First Fixation: *r*(73) = *−.*24*, p* = *.*042) and when using the learning rates from the RL model (Dwell Proportion: *r*(73) = *−.*20*, p* = *.*086; First Fixation: *r*(73) = *−.*22*, p* = *.*064).
+If anything, the correlation was in the opposite direction to what we expected.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/project_2_images/project_2_fig_11.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/project_2_images/project_2_fig_9.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Figure 10.
-Attention to Feedback within a Trial.
-Dwell Bin is the time point within a trial in steps of 250 ms e.g. [0, 250), [250, 500), [500, 750) etc. Red dots and bars represent mean proportion dwell to immediate reward within the respective time bin and 95% bootstrapped confidence intervals.
-Black dots and lines are subject level effects.
+    Figure 8.
+The link between gaze and behavior.
+The mean dwell proportion to immediate rewards within a trial for 250 ms time bins across the trial.
+Black dots represent each subject within a time bin and red bars are standard errors across subjects.
 </div>